 What does standard liability scholarship tell us about the features of causal explanations?
-In their seminal work on liability, Hart and Honoré point to two types of causal problems: explanatory and hypothetical.178 The former - they argue - "arises when it is not clear how certain harm came about or for what reasons a person did a certain act."
-The latter arises "when a court, in order to determine whether a wrongful act was in the appropriate sense a necessary condition of the harm inquires whether compliance with the law would have averted the harm."
-Both deal with the issue of cause, as a precondition for the proof and explanation of causation.
-Indeed, most debates and evidence in liability cases revolve around uncovering the (f) act that can be positively and decisively associated with a harm.
+In their seminal work on liability, Hart and Honoré point to two types of causal problems: explanatory and hypothetical.178 The former - they argue - "arises when it is not clear how certain harm came about or for what reasons a person did a certain act."179 The latter arises "when a court, in order to determine whether a wrongful act was in the appropriate sense a necessary condition of the harm inquires whether compliance with the law would have averted the harm."180 Both deal with the issue of cause, as a precondition for the proof and explanation of causation.
+Indeed, most debates and evidence in liability cases revolve around uncovering the (f)act that can be positively and decisively associated with a harm.

 It goes without saying that the concept of cause is relational.
-Facts - Moore says - are "causal relata" but an isolated fact has no causal power.
+Facts - Moore says - are "causal relata"181 but an isolated fact has no causal power.
 It becomes a cause when, in relation to other facts, it leads to a specific consequence.
-Hart and Honoré observe that in legal language, the cause-effect dyad is often expressed as 'due to', 'owing to', 'result', 'attributable to', 'the consequence of', 'caused by.'
-For some purposes - they say - it is important to distinguish between these expressions, "though their similarity on many vital points justifies grouping them together as examples of causal terminology (...) sometimes liability or its extent depends on the proof that a wrongful action, or some other contingency, was the cause of harm: this may be so even where common sense, left to itself, might wish to describe the situation by saying that there were several causes of the harm so each was only a cause."
-From the perspective of evidence, facts offered as proof of causation seek to establish that an act was indeed 'wrongful' precisely because it produced a morally or legally reprehensible
+Hart and Honoré observe that in legal language, the cause-effect dyad is often expressed as 'due to', 'owing to', 'result', 'attributable to', 'the consequence of', 'caused by.'182 For some purposes - they say - it is important to distinguish between these expressions, "though their similarity on many vital points justifies grouping them together as examples of causal terminology (...) sometimes liability or its extent depends on the proof that a wrongful action, or some other contingency, was the cause of harm: this may be so even where common sense, left to itself, might wish to describe the situation by saying that there were several causes of the harm so each was only a cause."183 From the perspective of evidence, facts offered as proof of causation seek to establish that an act was indeed 'wrongful' precisely because it produced a morally or legally reprehensible consequence.
+The important question is - again - that of the criteria used to qualify conduct as 'wrongful' (that is, causally necessary for harm to occur).

-H. L. A. Hart, Tony Honoré, Causation in the Law, cit. supra, at 407.
+178 H. L. A. Hart, Tony Honoré, Causation in the Law, cit. supra, at 407.